Bruno Rossi: Volcano Ranch experiment

 The maximum energy of a particle recorded by Agassiz experiment, 1019 electron volt, is close to energies beyond which charged particles can not be confined to the galactic disc by typical interstellar magnetic fields of 10−5 gauss.
 A detector array of very large dimensions is needed to detect showers of these energies.
-John Linsley agreed to take on responsibility for building such an array.
+John Linsley agreed to take on the responsibility for building such an array.
 He came to MIT in 1954 from the University of Minnesota, where he completed a PhD under Edward P. Ney.
 Soon, he was joined by Livio Scarsi, whom Rossi had recruited from Occhialini's group at the University of Milan.

-Because no large enough tract of open land was available near Boston, the array was constructed on a semi-desert property known asVolcano Ranch, about 16 mi west of Albuquerque, New Mexico, at an altitude of 1770 m.
+Because no large enough tract of open land was available near Boston, the array was constructed on a semi-desert property known as Volcano Ranch, about 16 mi west of Albuquerque, New Mexico, at an altitude of 1770 m.
 During 1957 and 1958, Linsley and Scarsi deployed 19 scintillation counters, which used fluorescent plastic disks similar to those of the Agassiz detectors, except that each counter incorporated four disks viewed by four photomultipliers.
 Initially the area of the array was 2.5*106 m2, which is to be compared with Agassiz's 105 m2, but in 1960, after Scarsi had returned to Milan, Linsley spread the detectors over an area of 107 m2.

 Results from the Volcano Ranch experiment showed that the cosmic-ray intensity decreases smoothly with energy from 1017 - 1018 electron volt. and that primaries in this range arrive isotropically.
 Of particular significance was the detection of a single particle whose energy of 1020 electron volt is larger than the maximum that could be contained in the galactic disc by galactic magnetic fields.
 Particles of these energies can only originate in the galactic halo or from beyond the galaxy, and their existence is not consistent with the Greisen-Zatsepin-Kuzmin limit.